A call to arms: making the case for more reusable libraries: Scientific Code Development

 \subsection{Scoped Development Efforts}

+Let us next discuss how the focus on new developments is typically assigned.
 Given that developer time is a scarce resource, the smartest approach is to focus the efforts where they are most impactful.
 This either means focusing on implementing new features in the code, or to speed up bottlenecks in old code.
 Importantly, the Pareto principle also applies in scientific computing.
 Often, 80\% of the runtime is spent in 20\% of the code; depending on the context, the ratios can be even more extreme, such as 95\% of the time being spent on 2\% of the code.
 This division is invariably used to allocate development efforts in scientific programs: focus is given to the performance critical parts of the code, while the rest of the code is let to age in peace.

 As new algorithms are continuously discovered and published, improved algorithms make their way into programs as new functionalities are implemented or old code is rewritten.
 However, this progress can be extremely slow.
-It is essential to note that programs and libraries reflect their developers' primary interests: typically, the code for doing the types of calculations that the developers are primarily interested in is in a better shape than code that is less related to such tasks.
+It is essential to note that programs and libraries reflect their developers' primary interests: typically, the code for doing the types of calculations that the developers are primarily interested in is in much better shape than code that is less related to such tasks.

 Since keeping up to date with literature is time-consuming, many low-hanging fruits may be missed, as developers are not aware of the possibilities inherent in newer approaches.
 For example, in the domain of numerical integration a.k.a. quadrature for density functional theory, it is evident that many programs employ quadrature rules developed several decades ago, while more recent rules afford better converged results at the same cost.
 Likely explanations for the use of stagnated approaches include that the original implementation was written by a graduate student or postdoc who left (\ref{subsec:intermit}) or that the original developer's interests have moved on.
 After all, if the old implementation works, there is little incentive to go through the extra effort to read and try to understand the old code in order to extend it to the newer quadrature rules---especially if the developers are not up-to-date on the best practices in the domain of density functional quadrature.
 There is always more work to do than time in academia!